selimnairb/EcohydroLib/README.md

 Source code
 -----------
-Source code can be found at https://github.com/selimnairb/EcohydroLib.
+Source code can be found at: https://github.com/selimnairb/EcohydroLib.
+Documentation can be found at:

 Installation